-It's a common misperception that nearly every American has auto insurance.
-The Insurance Research Council forecast recently that the number of uninsured motorists would rise from 13.8 percent in 2007 to more than 16 percent in 2010.
+It’s a common misperception that nearly every American has auto insurance.
+The Insurance Research Council forecast recently that the number of uninsured motorists has risen from 13.8 percent to more than 16 percent.

 If you have no auto insurance and a member of your household causes a crash, one of two things will happen.